HHS/nih-oite-website/README.md

 Environment variables can be set in development using the [dotenv](https://github.com/bkeepers/dotenv) gem.

 Consistent but sensitive credentials should be added to `config/credentials.yml.env` by using `$ rails credentials:edit`

+Staging credentials should be added to `config/credentials/staging.yml.env` by using `$ rails credentials:edit --environment staging`

 Production credentials should be added to `config/credentials/production.yml.env` by using `$ rails credentials:edit --environment production`